ManuelPeh76/Website-Downloader/readme.md

 ```cmd
 npm run setup
 ```
 Thist creates a windows installer package from the app.
-When you start the exe file inside the dist/installers folder, please wait until the setup is finished completely (the icon in mid screen disappears), even if the app starts while the install process is still going.
-After installation is complete, the app will be restarted (would be unfortunally, if you already download anything ;) ).
+When you start the .exe (or .msi) file inside the dist/installers folder, please wait until the setup is finished completely (the icon in mid screen disappears), even if the app starts while the install process is still going.
+After installation is complete, the app will be restarted (would be unfortunally, if you'd already download anything ;) ).
 The setup should place a shortcut to start the Website Downloader inside of the start menu.
-The app will be installed to `C:\Users\<username>\AppData\Local\website_downloader`.
+The app will be installed to<br>`C:\Users\<username>\AppData\Local\website_downloader`.

 ## Usage